 Lange’s finishers use a pencil-like hard metal tool to polish internal angles.
 They cut and finish such angles entirely by hand.

-During the initial assembly phase, the complex mechanisms of each calibre – some with up to 556 parts – are put together with temporary assembly screws and carefully adjusted to assure the perfect inter-action of all components.
+During the initial assembly phase, the complex mechanisms of each caliber – some with up to 556 parts – are put together with temporary assembly screws and carefully adjusted to assure the perfect interaction of all components.

 This process requires the virtuosity and in-depth knowledge of Lange’s master watchmakers.
-The most experienced among them are specialised in manually tweaking chronograph movements to perfection.
+The most experienced among them are specialized in manually tweaking chronograph movements to perfection.

 No matter how much care is exercised, it is not possible to preclude that a part may be slightly scratched while it is being adjusted.
 This is why after initial assembly, the perfectly functioning movement is totally taken apart again and cleaned.
 Only now are many of the delicate components embellished with traditional decorations, engravings, and polished finishes.

-Whether it is in German watchmaking, or Swiss watchmaking, A. Lange & Söhne sets the a very high standard.
+Whether it’s in German watchmaking or Swiss watchmaking, A. Lange & Söhne sets a very high standard.
 All of their movements not only go through being assembled twice; they are also tested at extreme temperatures and against extreme gravitational forces.
-The movements are are tested for timekeeping accuracy as well, and all movements keep very consistent rates to within a few second per day.
+The movements are tested for timekeeping accuracy as well, and all movements keep very consistent rates to within a few seconds per day.
 Read more about Lange testing here.

 A. Lange Söhne is among only a handful of watch manufactures who can create a hairspring, the heart of a mechanical watch, in-house.
-Production of hairsprings is a very delicate and complicated process, and accordingly not all Lange timepiece feature a Lange hairspring (also called balance spring).
+Production of hairsprings is a very delicate and complicated process, and accordingly, not all Lange timepieces feature a Lange hairspring (also called balance spring).
 Unfortunately, we did not have time to see this operation, but maybe next time.

-Whether it is the 165 years of Saxon heritage the brand brings, the exquisitely finished movements that rival the best in the world, the beautiful German silver baseplates, the precious metal cases (Lange only offers gold and platinum cases), the assurance that you are getting a truly handmade work of art, or knowing that your purchase and after-sales service will be handed with the utmost care — you can be sure that if you do buy an A. Lange & Söhne watch, it will be one of the best hand finished timepieces you’ll ever own.
+Whether it is the 165 years of Saxon heritage the brand brings, the exquisitely finished movements that rival the best in the world, the beautiful German silver baseplates, the precious metal cases (Lange only offers gold and platinum cases), the assurance that you are getting a truly handmade work of art, or knowing that your purchase and after-sales service will be handled with the utmost care — you can be sure that if you do buy an A. Lange & Söhne watch — it will be one of the best hand-finished timepieces you’ll ever own.